2nd August 2019

 - There are numerous opportunities for saving tax, such as an occupational pension scheme and R&D tax credits.

-Of course, operating a limited company comes with increased responsibility and additional administrative burden.
+Of course, operating a limited company comes with increased responsibility and additional administrative burdens.
 It is therefore essential that you chose your accountant wisely, as you will need an advisor who is there every step of the way.

 These are some key aspects of operating through a limited company, through which we can guide you: